hmatt1/vctx-docs/src/content/docs/core-concepts.md

 ## Combinational vs. Sequential

-One of the primary goals of vctx is to eliminate confusion between immediate logic and clocked logic.
+One of the primary goals of vctx is to have intuitive syntax when working with immediate logic and clocked logic.

-:= Combinational (Wires): Represents an immediate connection.
+`:=` Combinational (Wires): Represents an immediate connection.
 Used for logic that reacts instantly to input changes.
-<= Sequential (Registers): Represents a clocked update.
+`<=` Sequential (Registers): Represents a clocked update.
 Used for logic that changes state only on the next clock edge.
-= Declaration: Used only for defining initial values or reset states during variable declaration.
+`=` Declaration: Used only for defining initial values or reset states during variable declaration.

 ## Global Clock and Reset

 vctx simplifies hardware design by assuming a standard synchronous model:

-Single, global clock: clk
+Single, global clock: `clk`
-Single, global reset: rst
+Single, global reset: `rst`

-You do not need to manually route these signals; the compiler handles them for reg updates automatically.
+You do not need to manually route these signals; the compiler handles them automatically.

 ## Example